Amber Heard testifies Johnny Depp assaulted her on their honeymoon | Entertainment

 The "Pirates of the Caribbean" star testified earlier that he never hit Heard and argued that she was the abuser in their relationship.
 Depp, 58, is suing Heard, 36, for $50 million, saying she defamed him when she claimed she was a victim of domestic abuse.
 Heard has counter-sued for $100 million, arguing that Depp smeared her by calling her a liar.

-In his testimony Depp said Heard at one point threw a vodka bottle that cut off the top of Depp's right middle finger.
+Depp in his testimony said Heard at one point threw a vodka bottle that cut off the top of his right middle finger.
 Heard has denied severing Depp's finger and said she only hit him to defend herself or her sister.
-In tearful testimony about that night, she said Depp assaulted her by inserting a liquor bottle in her vagina while he threatened to kill her.
+She told the jury in earlier testimony that Depp assaulted her by inserting a liquor bottle in her vagina while he threatened to kill her.

+On Monday, she denied Depp's allegation that she had left feces in a bed at one of his homes following a fight on her 30th birthday.
+A security guard had testified that Heard told him the feces were a "horrible practical joke."
+Heard said she did not commit any kind of prank that day, adding that she was "not in a pranking mood."

+"I had just been attacked on my 30th birthday by my husband, with whom I was desperately in love and knew I needed to leave," she said.
+Depp's lawyers are expected to start their cross-examination of Heard later on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)